Detectability and Parameter Estimation for Einstein Telescope Configurations with GWJulia

 which enter at 5-Post-Newtonian (PN) and 6PN order respectively.
 These corrections are implemented directly only in the phase of \texttt{TaylorF2} while \texttt{IMRPhenomD\_NRTidalv2} and \texttt{IMRPhenomNSBH} use a more complicated implementation calibrated on numerical relativity (NR) simulations, see~\cref{app:waveform}.
 However, even when calibrated to NR simulations, it is still valid that the 5PN correction $\tilde{\Lambda}$ is the leading term, while $\delta \tilde{\Lambda}$ is the next-to-leading order correction.
-The FIM is calculated by \texttt{GWJulia} over $\Lambda_{1/2}$, after that, the matrix is inverted and~\cref{eq:lambdatilde} is applied. \\ Finally, the values of local merger rates $R_0$, i.e., the number of sources in a volume at redshift zero, are indicated in~\cref{tab:CBC_parameters}, and we used the values from the LVK collaboration~\cite{KAGRA:2021pop}.
-Moreover, we also report there the total number of sources in one year, which is obtained by integrating the redshift distribution of the sources, after the convolution with the time delay distribution, times the local rate.
-In this work, we do not consider the overlap of different waveforms, which would complicate the parameter estimation.
+The FIM is calculated by \texttt{GWJulia} over $\Lambda_{1/2}$, after that, the matrix is inverted and~\cref{eq:lambdatilde} is applied. \\ We also emphasize that the total number of events depends sensitively on parameters that are still poorly constrained.
+For example, the local merger rate, the distributions of time delays and the redshift evolution are not well constrained by current observations \cite{KAGRA:2021pop, Fishbach:2021mhp, Schiebelbein-Zwack:2024roj, Fishbach:2023pqs}.
+Moreover, their modelling remains affected by significant uncertainties \cite{Mapelli:2021gyv, Bouffanais:2020qds}.
+For the time being, relying on the current knowledge, even under pessimistic assumptions, ET is expected to detect $\mathcal{O}(10^4)$ sources per year \cite{Babak:2023lro} and thus not significantly affect the conclusions of our investigation.
+All the total number of sources remain consistents with previous analysis~\cite{Bellomo:2021mer, Iacovelli:2022For, Pieroni:2022bbh, Muttoni:2023prw, Borhanian:2022czq} given the LVK bounds~\cite{KAGRA:2021TC3}.
+In this work, we do not consider the overlap of different signals, which would complicate the parameter estimation.
 Furthermore, no effects of the revolution around the Sun are included, since they are subdominant~\cite{Iacovelli:2022For}. \\